 The man in a white suit stepping out of the Contessa is doubtless famous.
 Reporters have gathered at the court premises where he has come for a case.
 One of them dares to click a picture.
 The famous man looks at him and does not take his eyes away until the photographer opens the camera, digs out the roll and tears it to pieces.
 Vincent Gomez is charmingly introduced in this 1986 film Rajavinte Makan.
 Mohanlal, then a 26-year-old, hopping through the Malayalam film industry with a mad lust for cinema, had 34 films that year.
 But looking back, observers of his growth put this Vincent Gomez film of his as the one that sealed his superstar status.

 Around the same time, Mammootty, the other superstar in Malayalam cinema, was also acting prolifically, in fact seen in the same number of movies that year.
-There is no consensus on one particular movie that might have brought him the superstar status, but critics point to New Delhi, a film by Joshiy in 1987, which marked a sort of comeback for the actor after a few movies that didn't worked.
+There is no consensus on one particular movie that might have brought him the superstar status, but critics point to New Delhi, a film by Joshiy in 1987, which marked a sort of comeback for the actor after a few movies that hadn't worked.
 GK in New Delhi is the very opposite picture of Vincent Gomez, introduced as a middle-aged prisoner whose right side is paralysed.
 The back story, of course, shows a fighter journalist in New Delhi and the future shows a sharp comeback, sparing no one that had hurt him.

 âIt is interesting.
 Mohanlal who had by then shed his earlier villain image and got accepted as a man next door sort of person, he took on this anti-hero, anti-establishment character.
 People started accepting this larger than life anti-hero strain that emerged in Rajavinte Makan.
 You donât see that in Mammootty.
 He plays pro-state characters â the ideal police or CBI officer.
 If Mammootty was the face of power, Mohanlal was the counter face,â says Parshathy J Nath, theatre artiste and freelance journalist who did her PG dissertation on the superstar culture in Kerala.